tri-cods/html-css/lessons.md

 # Rule Sets

 CSS is based on selectors and declarations, which together form rule sets (or just "rules").
-Rule sets (included in a .css file) which comprise an external styling file look like this:
+Rule sets comprise an external styling file with a .css extenstion.
+Here is a sample .css file:

 ```css
 h1 {